-It also makes sense for a treatment centre to be qualified to deliver both family treatment and CBT-E. Clinicians tell me that some patients as young as 15 benefit from CBT-E once FBT has cleared the anorexic behaviors and distorted thinking.
-Presumably this flexibility in treatment approaches would benefit some young adults too.
+It also makes sense for a treatment center to be qualified to deliver both family treatment and CBT-E. Clinicians tell me that some patients as young as 15 benefit from CBT-E once FBT has cleared the anorexic behaviors and distorted thinking.
+Presumably, this flexibility in treatment approaches would benefit some young adults too.

 How About Other Eating Disorders?